The Man Without a Body: Critical reception

 The re-animated head of Nostradamus is cause for scorn, both from actors and critics.
-Hutton said in an interview that he and the other actors 'felt stupid talking to the head - we would almost break up!
-The actor was underneath the table, with his head stuck up through a hole in the table top, and you felt like a damn fool talking to him'.
-Warren writes that 'as Nostradamus, Michael Golden has little to do except poke his head through a hole in the table and talk' and even then 'many of the shots of the prophet's head are of a dummy cranium, obviously not Golden'.
-The topics the actors discuss with the head are regarded as dubious, as well, with Hardy saying that 'the highpoint of the film ... is an extended debate between Coulouris and Nostradamus' head in which the pair harangue each other, Nostradamus finding the purpose for which he's been re-animated too petty'.
+Hutton said in an interview that he and the other actors "felt stupid talking to the head– we would almost break up!
+The actor was underneath the table, with his head stuck up through a hole in the table top, and you felt like a damn fool talking to him".
+Warren writes that "as Nostradamus, Michael Golden has little to do except poke his head through a hole in the table and talk" and even then "many of the shots of the prophet's head are of a dummy cranium, obviously not Golden".
+The topics the actors discuss with the head are regarded as dubious, as well, with Hardy saying that "the highpoint of the film ... is an extended debate between Coulouris and Nostradamus' head in which the pair harangue each other, Nostradamus finding the purpose for which he's been re-animated too petty".

-Elsewise, Warren calls the cinematography 'murky ... uninteresting and highly variable'.
+Elsewise, Warren calls the cinematography "murky ... uninteresting and highly variable".
 He says that the sets are 'drab' and that the film 'drags itself from scene to scene'.
-He calls the acting 'either non-existent or terrible or, in the case of Coulouris, so far over the top as to make it hard to imagine the actor ... took the proceedings seriously'.
-In summary, Warren writes that The Man Without a Body 'isn't just bad, it's colourfully, almost surrealistically bad, worthy of inclusion on almost any list of impressively awful movies'.
+He calls the acting "either non-existent or terrible or, in the case of Coulouris, so far over the top as to make it hard to imagine the actor ... took the proceedings seriously".
+In summary, Warren writes that The Man Without a Body "isn't just bad, it's colourfully, almost surrealistically bad, worthy of inclusion on almost any list of impressively awful movies".

-The most positive comment about the film that could be found is from British academic film scholars Stephan Chibnall and Brian McFarlane, who call it 'entertainingly absurd'.
+British academic film scholars Stephan Chibnall and Brian McFarlane call the film "entertainingly absurd".